Sojasmine/Madagaskar-Memory-game/README.md

 Welcome to my live website [here](https://sojasmine.github.io/Madagaskar-Memory-game/).

 Link to my [github pages](https://github.com/Sojasmine/Madagaskar-Memory-game).

-This project is only for educational purpose
+This project is only for educational purpose.

 This game is not mobile friendly.
+It is optimised to desktop and Ipadpro screen only.

-Desktop and ipad only (screen devices images here)
+(screen devices images here)

 ---